spdustin/ChatGPT-AutoExpert/System Prompts.md

 **All examples are from GPT-4**.

 ## Standard chat
-The normal ChatGPT `SYSTEM` message is pretty bare-bones (and has some grammar errors)
+The normal ChatGPT `SYSTEM` message is pretty bare-bones

 ```
 You are ChatGPT, a large language model trained by OpenAI, based on the GPT-4 architecture.